CVE-Factory: Scaling Expert-Level Agentic Tasks for Code Security Vulnerability: Abstract

 \section{Abstract}

 Evaluating and improving the security capabilities of code agents requires high-quality, executable vulnerability tasks.
 However, existing works rely on costly, unscalable manual reproduction and suffer from outdated data distributions.
 To address these, we present CVE-Factory, the first multi-agent framework to achieve expert-level quality in automatically transforming sparse CVE metadata into fully executable agentic tasks.
 Cross-validation against human expert reproductions shows that CVE-Factory achieves 95\% solution correctness and 96\% environment fidelity, confirming its expert-level quality.
 It is also evaluated on the latest realistic vulnerabilities and achieves a 66.2\% verified success.
 This automation enables two downstream contributions.
 First, we construct LiveCVEBench, a continuously updated benchmark of 190 tasks spanning 14 languages and 153 repositories that captures emerging threats including AI-tooling vulnerabilities.
 Second, we synthesize over 1,000 executable training environments, the first large-scale scaling of agentic tasks in code security.
 Fine-tuned Qwen3-32B improves from 5.3\% to 35.8\% on LiveCVEBench, surpassing Claude 4.5 Sonnet, with gains generalizing to Terminal Bench (12.5\% to 31.3\%).
-We open-source all resources, including the \href{https://github.com/livecvebench/CVE-Factory}{CVE-Factory}, \href{https://github.com/livecvebench/LiveCVEBench-Preview}{LiveCVEBench}, \href{https://huggingface.co/Luoberta/LA-Coder}{Abacus-cve} (fine-tuned model), \href{https://huggingface.co/datasets/Luoberta/cve_train}{training dataset}, and \href{https://livecvebench.github.io/}{leaderboard}.
+We open-source all code, data, and models at \url{https://github.com/livecvebench/CVE-Factory}.